-Acclaimed Australian artist Shane Moad was born in Manly N.S.W in 1959.
+Acclaimed Australian artist Shane Moad was born in Manly, New South Wales, in 1959.
 He came to live in Western Australia in 1979.

-Shane has always been moved by the Australian landscape, his family on his mother’s side are a pioneering family who owned cattle and sheep stations in New South Wales, arriving in Australia in 1801 as free settlers.
+The Australian landscape has always moved Shane.
+On his mother’s side (Blackman), his family is a pioneering family who owned cattle and sheep stations in New South Wales, arriving in Australia in 1801 as free settlers.

 Shane’s early life was spent as a Stockman (cowboy) on stations in Western Australia.
 So his love for the Australian landscape is fundamental to who he is.
-On the Moad side, there is a strong connection to America, hence his interest in the American landscape as well as his Australian homeland.
+On the Moad side, there is a strong connection to America, hence his interest in the American landscape and his Australian homeland.

-His love for the landscape is also driven by his faith.
+His faith also drives his love for the landscape.
 He sees the Creator’s involvement amongst all that he paints.

 In 1994, four years after a major motorcycle accident, he found he had a talent in painting that was unknown to him until that time.
 Shane has had no formal instruction and continues to grow as an artist through observation and practice.

 His desire in his work is to strip it to its essence as he enjoys taking a bare-bones view of the landscape, leaving the viewer to interpret it as they will.

 He has a strong color content in his paintings with a semi-abstract view of the landscape, which is his main subject matter.
 He interprets the landscape giving them almost human form with a sensual feeling to them, always hoping to bring another way to experience the scene.